Democratic Political Activity (Funding and Expenditure) Bill [HL]

 Overview

 This bill aims to reform the funding and expenditure of political parties in the UK.
-Key changes include a phased reduction in the maximum donation amount from a single source, new public funding schemes, and altered rules regarding election addresses and campaign spending.
+Key changes include a phased reduction in the maximum amount that a single person can donate to a party, new rules on affiliation fees from trade unions and other organizations, and the introduction of public funding schemes for political parties.

 Description

-The bill introduces a progressively decreasing cap on donations and loans to political parties from any single source, reaching £10,000 per year by 2027.
-Affiliation fees from trade unions and membership organisations will be treated as individual donations under certain conditions, requiring written consent from members.
+The bill introduces a gradually decreasing cap on total donations and loans from any single source to represented registered parties (parties with at least two elected members in the UK Parliament or a devolved legislature).
+This cap will decrease from £50,000 in 2018 to £10,000 in 2027.
+Affiliation fees from trade unions and membership organizations will be treated as individual donations under specific circumstances, requiring member consent.

-The bill establishes new public funding mechanisms: an "amount-per-vote" scheme, providing funding based on votes received in recent elections; and a matched funding scheme for registered supporters who donate to parties.
+The bill establishes two public funding schemes: an "amount-per-vote" scheme, distributing funds based on votes received in recent elections, and a "matched funding" scheme for registered party supporters who make donations.

-The bill sets an annual limit on non-election expenses for political parties.
-It also increases candidate spending limits at general elections and removes restrictions on pre-candidacy election expenses for certain general elections.
+Annual limits on non-election expenses for represented registered parties are introduced.
+The bill also increases candidate spending limits at general elections and removes some restrictions on pre-candidacy election expenses.

 Government Spending

 The bill will lead to increased government spending on public funding of political parties through the amount-per-vote and matched funding schemes.
-Exact figures are not specified in the bill, but it will depend on the number of votes cast for each party and the number of registered supporters who donate.
+Precise figures are not specified in the bill but will depend on the number of votes cast and registered supporters for each party.

 Groups Affected